 My name is Andy Polaine.
 Since 1994 I have been an (mostly) independent interaction and service design consultant, writer, lecturer and researcher.
-I am currently Design Director at the global design and innovation consultancy, Fjord in Sydney and responsible for Fjord Evolution across APAC.
+I am currently Regional Design Director for APAC at the global design and innovation consultancy, Fjord and also responsible for Fjord Evolution across APAC.

 Since 1994 I have worked on projects ranging from interactive media promoting Levi’s jeans to helping people with terminal cancer express how they feel, from re-thinking green transport solutions to re-designing the higher education experience.